 Seek to understand how they perceive English, its usage and its increasing influence around the world.
 Yes, we may both speak English.

-However, it doesn’t mean we still don’t need translation to make sure we are both on the same page.
+However, it doesn’t mean we still don’t to make sure we are both on the same page.